HanGuo97/Reading-List/README.md

 - An Introduction to Variational Methods for Graphical Models
 - Variational Inference: A Review for Statisticians

+### Bayesian Optimization
+- A Tutorial on Thompson Sampling

 ### Discrete Latent Space
 - Neural Discrete Representation Learning